o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/actions.md

 );
 ```

 The checked state callback will automatically be called on registration, and the returned value will be used to set the checked state.
-To refresh the value over time, check the **Updating Actions** section.
+To refresh the value over time, refer to the [Updating Actions](#updating-actions) section.

 A checkable action's state is visualized in different ways based on the UI element it appears in:
 - If added to a menu, a checked checkable action will display a small checkmark to the left of the action's name;